-We continue to monitor the situation closely and ask that all families follow the official advice at all times.
+We continue to monitor the situation closely and ask that all families always follow the official advice.
 If you have any questions in addition to the information provided here, please speak to a member of staff at pre-school.

 • Children of all ages have less severe symptoms than adults if they contract Coronavirus